info-com/zenya-api-docs/source/keywords-search.rst

 POST keywords/search
 ---------------------------

-Execute a search of the Zenya Keyword Dataset and retrieve matching keywords.
+Execute a search of the eContext Keyword Dataset and retrieve matching keywords.
 Returns a result_id to the GET keywords/search/:result_id call.
 This call creates a new result resource that will be available for either 2 days or until consumption.

 This function accepts two distinct types of queries: